manuel-koch/gitover/README.md

 I.e. your teammates may continue to deliver new stuff on _master_ branch.
-By setting the git config variable `gitover.trunkbranch` to _origin/master_ you can tell GitOver which _trunk_ branch is for this repository to get notified when there are changes that you could incorporate into you current local branch to keep up to date with the trunk branch.
+By setting the git config variable `gitover.trunkbranch` to _origin/master_ you can tell GitOver which _trunk_ branch is for this repository to get notified when there are changes that you could incorporate into your current local branch to keep up to date with the trunk branch.

 [1]: https://docs.python.org "Python"